-If there are multiple offers on a home, and you write an offer near asking, there’s low probability of the seller accepting your offer.
+If there are multiple offers on a home, and you write an offer near asking price, there’s a very low probability of the seller accepting your offer.

-A buyer who really wants the home will know that you’d made an offer, even though they won’t know what it was.
-They’ll know that more offers means a higher sales price, so they’ll increase their offer price.
+A buyer who really wants the home will know that you’d made an offer, even though they won’t know how much it was for.
+They’ll knoresulw that more offers result in a higher sales price, so they’ll increase their offer price.

 The home sells for more than it otherwise would have, and the next seller lists their home higher than they would have otherwise done.

 My Nobel Prizes In Real Estate

 I receive my first Nobel Prize in Real Estate for this discovery:

 The act of writing an offer on a home changes the home’s final sales price… even if you’re uncertain as to what the other offers are.

 My second Nobel Prize in Real Estate was for: